plausible/website/_posts/2022-06-20-how-we-built-a-1m-arr-open-source-saas.md

 ### January: "Google Analytics violates GDPR" ($55,411 MRR)

 We do our best, but sometimes you need to be lucky to be at the right place at the right time.
-That's is how I would summarize the first half of 2022.
+That's how I would summarize the first half of 2022.

 The year 2022 started very strong for us thanks to external circumstances.
-Austrian Data Protection Authority (DPA) decided that the use of Google Analytics violates the GDPR.
+Austrian Data Protection Authority (DPA) decided that using Google Analytics violates the GDPR.

 Plausible was well positioned in this market, so immediately after this announcement, we saw an increase in interest in our product and service.